Financial bubbles, crashes and crises

-- Discuss a number of existing theories of financial crises including the so-called Minsky-Kindleberger model and the Monetarist school on crisis development.
+- Discuss a number of existing theories of financial crises

-The empirical, or historical, part will present a number of historical case studies of financial crises, including;
+The empirical, or historical, part will present a number of historical case studies of financial crises, including

 - The Wall Street crash, the Great Depression and the crises of the 1930s,

-- The Nordic banking crisis of the 1990s,
+- The Nordic banking crisis of the 1990s, and

-- The Asian crisis (1997/98),
+- The Financial crisis of 2008.